LLNL/blt/CONTRIBUTING.md

 # Attribution

+The BLT project uses git's commit history to track contributions from individual developers.
-We want everyone to feel they are getting the proper attribution for their contributions.
-Github automatically tracks contribution but if you do not feel that is adequate.
-Here are some suggestions we recommend:

-* New files: add your name and a date to the top of the file
+Since we want everyone to feel they are getting the proper attribution for their contributions, please add your name to the list below as part of your commit.
-* New functions or macros: add your name to the comment above it

 For example: